-Wireless Winch Remote Control (1)
+Wireless Winch Remote Control

-This vehicle is equipped with a wireless remote control for operation of the winch system.
-The wireless remote control is typically stored in the glove box on the passenger side of the dashboard.
+This vehicle is equipped with a wireless remote control 34 for operation of the winch system.
+Both the wireless remote control and wired winch controller are typically stored in the glove box on the passenger side of the dashboard.